awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

-GraphStorm CLIs for model inference on :ref:`signle machine <single-machine-training-inference>`, :ref:`distributed clusters <distributed-cluster>`, and :ref:`Amazon SageMaker <distributed-sagemaker>` are designed to tackle large dataset, which could take minutes to hours for predicting a large number of target nodes/edges or generating embeddings for all nodes.
-In certain cases when you want to predict a few targets only and expect to get results immediately, e.g., with in one second, you will need a 7*24 running server to host trained model and response to inference requests in real time.
+GraphStorm CLIs for model inference on :ref:`signle machine <single-machine-training-inference>`, :ref:`distributed clusters <distributed-cluster>`, and :ref:`Amazon SageMaker <distributed-sagemaker>` are designed to handle large datasets, which could take minutes to hours for predicting a large number of target nodes/edges or generating embeddings for all nodes.
+This is typically referred to as offline inference, where the model processes a large batch of data at once, and the results are not needed immediately.

+However, in certain use cases such as recommendation systems, social network analysis, and fraud detection, there is a need for real-time predictions.
+For instance, you may only want to predict a few targets and expect to get results immediately, say within one second.
+In these scenarios, you will need a 7*24 running server to host the trained model and respond to inference requests in real time.
+This is known as online inference, where the model is constantly available to make predictions on new data as it comes in, ensuring immediate responses for time-sensitive applications.

 Since version 0.5, GraphStorm offers new features that can deploy a trained model as a SageMaker real-time inference endpoint.
 To invoke this endpoint, you will need to extract a subgraph around a few target nodes/edges, convert it and associated features into a JSON object as payloads of requests.
-Below sections provide details of how to deloy an endpoint, and how to invoke it for real-time infernce.
+Below sections provide details of how to deloy an endpoint, and how to invoke it.

 Prerequisites
 ..............